-Historically, with many different business units in different industries, this international research firm was set up with separate cost centers.
-In order to manage their finances, they had created their own cost reporting tool.
-"We have been at the forefront using VMware technologies to slice and dice our infrastructure and provide the different BU’s with resources as needed” said the infrastructure lead.
-“Our custom cost reporting tool was working very well, but for multiple reasons, we felt we were reinventing the wheel and needed to rethink our approach.
+In the past, this international research company was set up with many business units in different industries with separate cost centres.
+To manage their finances, they had created their own cost reporting tool.
+"We started using VMware technologies early on to partition our infrastructure and resource the different business units as needed," said the infrastructure manager.
+"Our custom cost reporting tool worked very well, but for a number of reasons we felt we were reinventing the wheel and needed to rethink our approach.”

-The organization's use of compute resources fluctuated significantly between the different units in the company.
-“To me it came to no surprise that the utilization of resources depended much on the research projects each unit was involved in” said Alain Geenrits, comdivision’s lead architect on the case.
-“It was very hard for IT to predict the load on the infrastructure, so a more flexible approach was called for” Geenrits explained
+The organization's use of computing resources varied significantly between the different business units within the organization.
+"It was no surprise to me that the use of resources was heavily dependent on the research projects each unit was involved in," said Alain Geenrits, Lead Architect at comdivision.
+"For IT, it was very difficult to predict the infrastructure load.
+Therefore, a more flexible approach was required," explained Geenrits.

-This is where the customer turned to comdivision's operations expert, Alain Geenrits.
-Alain has a lot of experience with VMware vRealize Operations in general and cost reporting in particular.
+This is where the client turned to comdivision's operations expert, Alain Geenrits.
+Alain has extensive experience with VMware Aria Operations in general and cost reporting in particular.

-"We started with a workshop to visualize to the stakeholders what vRealize Operations Manager can do for the organization in general” said Geenrits “them being analysts, we thought that they should be able to understand and trust analyst reports” he laughed “we showed them the impressive data that Forrester had found in the ‘The Total Economic Impact Of VMware vRealize Operations’ study they conducted in 2019: 20 % reduction in hardware cost, 93 % reduction in unplanned downtime and 50 % reduction in database management software licensing costs… even taken with a grain of salt” Geenrits smiled “those numbers resonated well with the customer.”
+"We started with a workshop to introduce the stakeholders to what Aria Operations Manager can do for the business in general," said Geenrits.
+"Since they're analysts, we thought they should be able to understand and trust analyst reports," Geenrits said wryly, "so we showed them the impressive data Forrester compiled and calculated in its 2019 study, 'The Total Economic Impact Of VMware Aria Operations.'
+20 % reduction in hardware costs, 93 % reduction in unplanned downtime, and 50 % reduction in database management software licensing costs… these numbers resonated with the client."